DaveMcMartin/anki-video2card/README.md

   - **Snapshot**: Instantly captures the current video frame as the card image.
   - **Audio**: Extracts audio clips corresponding to the current subtitle or timestamp using **FFmpeg**.
   - **Subtitles**: Automatically extracts the current subtitle text.
-- **AI Integration**:
-  - **Text AI**: Integration with Gemini (Google) and xAI (Grok) for sentence analysis, translation, and definition generation.
+- **Local Text Analysis**:
+  - **Morphological Analysis**: Uses Mecab for accurate word segmentation and dictionary forms.
+  - **Furigana Generation**: Automatically generates ruby text annotations for kanji.
+  - **Dictionary Lookups**: Integrates with Sakura-Paris for word definitions.
 - **Anki Integration**: Connects directly to Anki via AnkiConnect to create cards automatically.
-- **Smart Fields**: Automatically detects and fills fields like Sentence, Translation, Target Word, Furigana, Pitch Accent, and Definitions.
+- **Smart Fields**: Automatically detects and fills fields like Sentence, Target Word, Furigana, and Definitions.

 ## Screenshots